A passenger ferry collided with a vessel in Hong Kong's crowded harbor

-"I thought we'd hit a rock or a lighthouse," said Chris Head, a teacher who was on the passenger ferry.
-He said the vessel went from what felt like full speed to "an abrupt halt."
+“I thought we’d hit a rock or a lighthouse,” said Chris Head, a school teacher who was on the passenger ferry that crashed into the Hong Kong Electric vessel.

-As the damaged ferry began to move toward a pier in the small town of Yung Shue Wan on Lamma, Head said, he could see the other boat had started to sink into the water vertically, like the Titanic.
+As the damaged ferry began to move toward the pier in the small town of Yung Shue Wan on Lamma, Head said he could see the other boat had started to sink into the water vertically, like the Titanic.